top of page

 CCVSB applies:

-• Standardized internal review procedures
+• Standardized processes for internal reviews

-• Evidence-based assessment methods
+• Evidence based assessment methods

 Important Disclaimer